See the exhibition La première est jamais bonne ! and the publication Savoir/Faire: la multiplication des possibles from the Savoir / Faire project.

 The two Saguenay-Lac-Saint-Jean artists will then complete a residency at the partner artist-run center that selected them. Émili Dufour will be in residence at Engramme, and Magali Baribeau-Marchand at L'Atelier de l'Île.

 Other related activities will be added to this exciting program.
-For example, artist Julie Bellavance, a lithography specialist, will be in residence at Centre SAGAMIE in March 2024 to create new works while helping to restart our workshop with her expertise.
+For example, artist Julie Bellavance who specializes in lithography, will be in residence at Centre SAGAMIE in March 2024 to create new works while helping to restart our workshop with her expertise.
 Other artists-in-residence and specialized training courses will be announced at a later date.

-The Savoir / Faire project is made possible by financial support from the Programme de partenariat territorial du Saguenay-Lac-Saint-Jean, a partnership agreement between CALQ, the City of Alma and the region's MRCs.
+The Savoir / Faire project is made possible thanks to financial support from the Programme de partenariat territorial du Saguenay-Lac-Saint-Jean, a partnership agreement between CALQ, the City of Alma and the region's MRCs.